Zilliqa/ZIP/zips/zip-12.md

 Snapshot is used for formal, binding votes.
 The user who authored the ZIP will also create the proposal on Snapshot[3].
 Snapshot requires > 30 $gZIL[[4](https://viewblock.io/zilliqa/address/zil14pzuzq6v6pmmmrfjhczywguu0e97djepxt8g3e)] in a user’s wallet to create a proposal.
 If the author does not meet this requirement then contact a moderator who will submit the proposal on your behalf.
 Before creating the Snapshot vote, please wait for a moderator to assign your ZIP a number and begin your Snapshot title with it.

-A minimum of 168 hours (7 days) for voting, and a 20% quorum requirement is required for ZIPs voting processes.
+A minimum of 168 hours (7 days) for voting, and an 8% quorum requirement is required for ZIPs voting processes.
 This wide time period for voting, coupled with an active communication of ZIPs via the governance forum and on social media channels should help ensure that no ZIPs will slip through and no malicious ones are approved.

-The block selected for the Snapshot vote will be block number at the Snapshot submission.
+The block selected for the Snapshot vote will be the block number at the Snapshot submission.
 In order for a vote to pass it needs to have a majority approval (>50%) by the minimum quorum required.
 The eligible vote is defined as $gZIL held in the wallets to the token holders at the snapshot block.
 If the Snapshot vote does not meet > 50% majority approval, then the vote is rejected and no changes will be enacted.
 Authors of proposals that are rejected may resubmit their proposal, but should include significant changes that address issues that may have prevented the ZIP from passing during the initial vote.

 ### Scope